YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 ![](/assets/img/AgentsBeyondTheHype/banner.png)

-# You are an AI pessimist, whether you are one or not
+# You Are an AI Pessimist, Whether You Are One or Not

 The current Agentic AI hype is so aggressive that anyone questioning any part of it is labeled an AI pessimist.
 It always strikes me as a paradox: the people who use this technology daily and reap the most benefits from it are often the ones who see the flaws more clearly, and will therefore put them front and center because by this point, those people are **expecting it** to be great and to provide what everyone else is stuck praising and dreaming about, and doubting that others are not maximizing its ROI.